4:17 am

 4:17 am is the second studio album by Finnish melodic death metal band Before the Dawn.
 It was released on May 24, 2004 through Locomotive Music.

-Critical reception
+The music video for the single End of Days was released throughout Europe and in Japan.

 The Metal Storm website gave the CD a 8.7, the highest rating for any of the band's albums.
 Gotherica rated it the 6th of "Top 10 Gothic & Alternative Albums of 2004, beating out Morrissey's You Are the Quary (sic.) and Penumbra's Seclusion, amongst others.